 Accessing the broch involves a short walk, including climbing some steps, from the public parking area.
-Above the parking area stands a compact, circular-plan, thatched block containing a small visitor centre and toilets.34 It takes its design inspiration from the broch and was designed by Michael
+Above the parking area stands a compact, circular-plan, thatched block containing a small visitor centre and toilets.39 It takes its design inspiration from the broch and was designed by Michael Leybourne of Comhairle nan Eilan Siar, for Urras nan Tursachan, the local heritage trust.
+It opened in 1998 and has been described thus:

-33 The site is owned by a community landowner, the Carloway Estate Trust (Urras Oighreachd Chàrlabhaigh).
+38 The site is owned by a community landowner, the Carloway Estate Trust (Urras Oighreachd Chàrlabhaigh).

-The Broch Visitor Centre is currently (2021) operated by Urras nan Tursachan (The Standing Stones Trust), please check opening hours via their website: www.callanishvisitorcentre.co.uk
+39 The Broch Visitor Centre is currently (2021) operated by Urras nan Tursachan (The Standing Stones Trust), please check opening hours via their website: www.callanishvisitorcentre.co.uk